 3. Participate in Learning Activities

-Accelerated learning activities are often holistic in nature (meaning they involve the entirety of the body and the mind) and, therefore, does not cater to the analytic (“left”) aspect of the brain over the creative (“right”) aspect.
+Accelerated learning activities are often holistic in nature (meaning they involve the entirety of the body and the mind).
+Therefore, does not cater to the analytic (“left”) aspect of the brain over the creative (“right”) aspect.

 Learning activities can be beneficial in helping you find methods for meaningfully processing and applying your learned knowledge and skills, and you will be able to do so in a supportive group setting.